Why You Need a Foam Roller

 1 of 11All photos

 Foam rollers are an inexpensive, super-versatile piece of equipment that can help you with everything from working out the knots in your muscles to sculpting an incredible set of abs faster (more about that later).
 In other words, if you aren’t already using one, you're missing out on some serious benefits!

 Check out these 10 easy ways to start working a foam roller into your routine.
 And if you can't find one at your gym (or simply want your own at home), check out Amazon.com’s broad selection of foam rollers to find the best one to suit your needs.

 Using a foam roller is essentially a more affordable way to give yourself a deep tissue massage.
 By slowing rolling over various areas of your body, you'll help break up adhesions and scar tissue and speed up the healing and recovery process after your workout.

 Use it to loosen up common areas of tightness such as your outer thigh (iliotibial band, ITB), quadriceps, or upper back.
 Here's how: Position yourself on top of the roll and use the weight of your body to slowly roll back and forth over it (as if you're using a rolling pin to roll out some dough).
 Try not to use your arms for support, but allow your bodyweight to relax (as much as possible) over the roll.
-Click here to see it in action and for more detailed instructions on how to perform self-myofascial release techniques.

 3 of 11All photos